Different Yarns for Different Knitting Machines.

 1.5-2.5 sts per inch

-TENSION TYPE 10 mm (maybe) (bulky bed machines)
+TENSION 10 mm (maybe) (bulky bed knitting machines)

 These are very thick.
 About 4-6 strands of fingering will make this weight.
 A very popular weight today with professional people who knit for a hobby and take their knitting everywhere.
 Knits fast and easy to correct mistakes.